 Is there any specific advice for ANCA vasculitis patients?

-Anti-neutrophil cytoplasmic autoantibody (ANCA) vasculitis is an autoimmune disease that affects the blood vessels.
-Patients with ANCA vasculitis are often treated with immunosuppressive medications that weaken their immune system, putting them at a higher risk of contracting COVID-19.
+However, patients with ANCA vasculitis are often treated with immunosuppressive medications that weaken their immune system, putting them at a higher risk of contracting COVID-19.

 - Stock up on necessary medications and supplies that can last for a few weeks.